zihuaye/3xsd/README.md

        yum install python-crypto2.6

-will quickly install pycrypto.
+will quickly install pycrypto(probably do some 'linking' works).
 The other two depended on pip install.

 Or, of cause you can let pip do it all for you: